How to Invest in the Stock Market Profitably: 9 Step Guide

 How to Invest in the Stock Market

 Investing in the stock market is simple.
-Follow these nine steps and you’ll be headed in the right direction.
+Follow these nine steps and you’ll be headed in the right investment direction.

 Step 1: Do your research